Cooking, Sex, & Everything In Between

 “I want something to eat.
 And if there isn’t anything leftover when we’re finished, we’ll simply make more.”

 When things were still withheld and unsteady.
 When our imaginations ran wild and unchecked.
-When tension that could be cut with a knife was used to make Japanese noodles instead, and prepare dishes we knew would taste both different and the same, familiar and new, every time we sat down to eat.
+When tension that could be cut with a knife was used to make noodles instead, and prepare dishes we knew would taste both different and the same, familiar and new, every time we sat down to eat.

 A recipe for candied orange peel